RaymiiOrg/ansible/README.md

 My ansible playbooks.

-lighttpd-nodes is used for installing and configuring lighttpd with an ssl certificate as I want it.
+* lighttpd-nodes is used for installing and configuring lighttpd with an ssl certificate as I want it.
-raymon is used to deploy my little status monitoring applicaton server: [Ray-Mon](https://raymii.org/cms/p_Bash_PHP_Server_Status_Monitor)
+* raymon is used to deploy my little status monitoring applicaton server: [Ray-Mon](https://raymii.org/cms/p_Bash_PHP_Server_Status_Monitor)
+* start is for the app by Bas ten Feld: [start](https://github.com/develup/start)

 Playbooks are here merely for example for others and reference.